dhrubbharali/powershell/README.md

-# powershell
+# Powershell
-# I have created various powershell script so download and enjoy
+# I have created various Powershell scripts which have 100% efficiecy ad can be run in your runing production environment.